-III.
-Communications Requirement (3 credits)

-COM 100 Introduction to Human Communication (3)

-COM 131 Fundamentals of Speech Communication (3)

-COM 134 Interpersonal Communication (3)
+- III.
+Communications Requirement (3 credits) Select and complete one of the following options: - COM 100 Introduction to Human Communication (3) - COM 131 Fundamentals of Speech Communication (3) - COM 134 Interpersonal Communication (3)

 IV.
 Major and Elective Studies (26 credits)

 The student who has decided upon an eventual major should consult the list of common lower division major courses for their chosen major.
 It is recommended that the student complete at least six hours of lower division major credits in their major area.
 The listed lower division major courses will transfer to all three Arizona public universities.
 The student who has selected a four year college of intended transfer should also consult the catalog of that college or website for additional guidance regarding their major and courses.
 Yavapai College advisors can provide up-to-date information regarding requirements of various degree programs at Arizona's universities.